Upper-School Classics of Christendom Literature

 - If a placement evaluation has been administered, withdrawals requested before May 1 are granted part of their $75 refund: $35 will be paid to the instructor for the placement evaluation, and the remaining $40 of the original deposit will be refunded.

-This course introduces high school students to some of the classical literary texts or “great books” of the Medieval, Renaissance, and Reformation.
-While studying these classics, students explore the ideas, events, and cast of characters that molded the social, political, religious, scientific, economic, and technological history from the Middle Ages through the Reformation.
+This course introduces high school students to some of the great literary texts of the Middle Ages, Renaissance, and Reformation which have influenced the development of both Christian culture and the secular West.
+While studying these texts, students explore the ideas, events, and figures that molded societies, arts, and ideas from the Middle Ages through the Reformation.

 Placement: Please read about our new process above.